wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 33% off until Dec 31.

-### CEH
+### CEH Certified Ethical Hacker

-The CEHv10 (Certified Ethical Hacker version 11) ANSI exam as defined by <a target="_blank" href="https://www.eccouncil.org/programs/certified-ethical-hacker-ceh">https://www.eccouncil.org/programs/certified-ethical-hacker-ceh</a>
-asks 125 multiple-choice questions in 4 hours.
+Now at v12, as defined by <a target="_blank" href="https://www.eccouncil.org/programs/certified-ethical-hacker-ceh">https://www.eccouncil.org/programs/certified-ethical-hacker-ceh</a> asks 125 multiple-choice questions in 4 hours.

-The exam is protored by ECC EXAM (as 312-50) and Pearson VUE (as 312-50), courseware is discounted to $850, with upgrade for VUE exam for $100. from "Aspen iLabs".
+The exam is proctored by ECC EXAM (as 312-50) and Pearson VUE (as 312-50), courseware is discounted to $850, with upgrade for VUE exam for $100. from "Aspen iLabs".